VascoRibeiroPereira/phone-spectrophotometer/Readme.md

 The Phone Spectrophotometer is an open source hardware that comits with a reduced cost of production, open source and available for everyone, and uses pre-existing technology - your own mobile phone.

+You can also find the .stl files for printing at Thingiverse https://www.thingiverse.com/thing:3185420

 ![alt text](https://github.com/VascoRibeiroPereira/phone-spectrophotometer/blob/master/images/Overview.jpg?raw=true)